Jotis86/Alzheimer-Project/README.md

 You can access the Streamlit application [here](https://alzheimer-project-tumg7mq7wjzzwdxwtpxdno.streamlit.app).

+## Alexa Skill Assistant 🗣️

+We developed an Alexa skill to assist both users and caregivers in their daily routines.
+This skill provides valuable information and support related to Alzheimer's disease, making it easier for users to manage their condition and for caregivers to provide effective care.

+### Key Features:
+- **Create, Consult, and Delete Reminders**: Users can create, consult, and delete reminders for medication, appointments, and other important tasks.
+- **Store Family Relationships**: The skill allows users to store and retrieve information about family relationships, helping them stay connected with loved ones.
+- **Add Important Life Events**: Users can add and keep track of important life events, ensuring they remember significant moments.
+- **Disorientation Alerts**: The skill can alert users if they seem disoriented, providing guidance and support to help them regain their bearings.

+You can enable the Alexa skill [here](https://www.amazon.com/your-alexa-skill-link).

+By using this Alexa skill, users and caregivers can access important information and support, helping to improve the quality of life for individuals with Alzheimer's disease.

 ## 👥 Project Members

 | Name           | Role          | Special Characteristic       | GitHub Profile |